 Last Wednesday morning the apartment in front of ours caught on fire.
 Everyone made it out okay, thank God because they all had children.
 Our apartment is fine, however the gas line was under the apartment that caught fire so they turned our gas off, so we have no heat.
 We do have an 8 year old living with us, and the landlord just offered to take $50 off of our rent.
 The apartment is at 39 degrees.
 We are not under a lease any more, it expired.
 Is there anything we can do?

 I don't know which state you live in, but in Kansas, a landlord is required to provide heat for all tenants (I know because I'm a landlord).
 I would remind him ASAP that he has a responsibility to provide heat for your apartment, which means getting the gas line fixed as quickly as possible (put it in writing!).
 I would also remind him that if you incur any extra charges (having to use an electric heater) to heat your apartment, he will be responsible for those extra charges.
+And most importantly of all: document EVERYTHING -- every conversation, every electric bill, receipt(s) for electric heater -- EVERY detail related to this.
+If any problems arise, you will need all of that documentation in hand.
+Taking him to small claims court may ultimately be your course of action, but hopefully he'll get things fixed without you having to do that.
+Some landlords need to be reminded that tenants have rights too.
+Good luck!

 I hope you have been able to stay warm but hopefully it was not at great expense to you.